cainepavl/password_checker/README.md

 ## Acknowledgments

-https://haveibeenpwned.com/ for providing the API.
+[HAVE I BEEN PWNED](https://haveibeenpwned.com/) for providing the API.

-https://pypi.org/project/colorama/ for terminal color formatting.
+[COLORAMA](https://pypi.org/project/colorama/) for terminal color formatting.

+[ZTM Academy](https://zerotomastery.io/courses/) for the course and walkthrough creating this site!